-Nora Eidelman, Secretary
+Nora Eidelman, Chair

 Commissioner Nora Eidelman was born in Asunción, Paraguay and currently resides in College Park, MD.
 Commissioner Eidelman is a graduate of the University of Maryland University College, and is currently employed with Community Legal Services of Prince George’s County, Inc., where she serves as Deputy Director.
 Commissioner Edelman served on several boards including the Prince George’s County Child Resource Center and the Family Crisis Center.
 She was the co-chair of the Hispanic Community Task Force, a member of the Prince George's County Circuit Court Latino Task Force, a founding member of the Prince George’s Hispanic Chamber of Commerce and a founding member of the Maryland Latino Coalition for Justice.

 Nathaniel Bryant is a 43-year resident of Prince George's County.
 He holds a Masters of Arts degree in Public Administration, a Bachelor of Arts Degree in Administration of Justice, and is a certified paralegal.
 His professional experience has been in the areas of law enforcement and investigations: he was a detective with the Washington, DC Metropolitan Police Department, a Special Agent with the US Secret Service, and an Investigator for the U.S. Office of Special Counsel and the U.S. State Department.
 Mr. Bryant has served Prince George's County through his roles as Inspector, Board of License Commissioners; Chair of the Community Advisory Committee with the Redevelopment Authority; Chief Democratic Elections Judge; Prince George's County Representative, Transportation Planning Board; and as a Member of the Prince George's County Advisory Committee on Aging.

 Wendi J. Howard